-Brake light problems don’t have to be head-scratchers.
-There are certain issues that crop up over and over again when diagnosing brake light issues, which makes it that much easier to figure out what’s wrong with your brakes when you tap the pedal.
-Check out these four common brake light conundrums and how you can solve them.
+Car brake light problems don’t have to be head-scratchers.
+There are certain issues that crop up over and over again when diagnosing why a vehicle’s brake lights are not working, which makes it that much easier to figure out what’s wrong with your brakes when you tap the pedal.
+Check out these four common conundrums that cause your brake lamp to light up and how you can solve them.

 1. Burnt Out Bulb

 By far, a burnt out bulb is one of the brake light problems that crops up the most, and it’s easy to understand why.
-Think of how much time you spend with your foot on the brake, and then consider that the bulb has to be illuminated during that entire period.
-Newer models have switched to LED lights that last much longer, but older vehicles still feature bulbs that need to be popped out and replaced.
-It’s cheap and easy to do, most of the time, with a basic set of tools.
+Think of how much time you spend with your foot on the brake, and then consider that the brake light bulbs have to be illuminated during that entire period.
+Newer models have switched to LED lights that last much longer, but older vehicles still feature bulbs that need to be changed out for new ones.
+Replacing brake lights is cheap and easy to do, most of the time, with a basic set of tools.

 2. Bad Brake Light Switch

 When the brake pedal gets pushed, a switch is triggered to send a signal to the lights out back that it’s time to turn on.
 Analog switches wear out over time, and they can get dirty, too, which interferes with their ability to make positive contact and transmit the right signal.
 Replacing the switch is not a big job, and it’s also straightforward for your mechanic to test brake light problems like this one.
 If all three car brake lights are out at the same time, it’s unlikely that the trio of bulbs died simultaneously.
 In this case, it’s more likely a bad brake light switch.